 Mental health stigma can have a huge impact on an individual’s quality of life.
-Unfortunately, instead of being seen as another human being, those who suffer with mental illness can be defined by their illness.
-This stereotyping leads to social stigma and discrimination from others, and can cause feelings of shame and distress within the individual.
+Unfortunately, instead of being seen as another human being, those who suffer from mental illness can be defined by their illness.
+This stereotyping leads to social stigma and discrimination from others and can cause feelings of shame and distress within the individual.
 For people with severe mental health conditions, such as schizophrenia or bipolar disorder, this is especially true.
 But regardless of severity, people with mental illness struggle with the limitations of their disorder which affects their health and wellbeing.
 It’s time to change that.

 Here are three consequences of the stigma surrounding mental illness and how we can work together to combat these issues.